HerveAbdi/data4PCCAR/README.md

 of the levels of the qualitative variables.
 Used to get contributions in MCA.

+### eig4CA

+A very fast and bare-bone function that computes the eigenvalues
+(and possibly the row and column factor scores) of the Correspondence Analysis (CA) of a data matrix suitable for CA
+(i.e., a matrix whose all entries are non-negative).

 ### epVari

 a Varimax rotation on loadings and factor scores.
 Also gives the pseudo-eigenvalues and percentage of inertia.
 Used post-PCA to get nice clean components.
 `epiVari` Requires an a-priori number of dimensions.

+### fastBoot4CA

+used
+for  Correspondence Analysis
+(CA), creates   a Bootstrap Cube obtained from bootstrapping the observations from a true contingency table. `fastBoot4CA` is based  on the base `R` function `rmultinom`.

+### fastPerm4CA

+used
+for  Correspondence Analysis
+(CA),
+computes a permutation test
+for  CA when CA is performed
+on a true contingency table.
+`fastPerm4CA` is based  on the base
+`R` function `rmultinom`.

 ### firstpos